Last Updated on June 14, 2025 by Alexx

 Once you’re at the top you can choose to try out the luge, the Zoom ziplines, or treat yourself to a delicious buffet lunch or dinner at the Stratosfare Restaurant.

-The best known hot pools would have to be Polynesian Spa, who have a range of pools (kids pools, private pools, lakefront adults-only pools) to choose from.
-If you had to choose just one Rotorua hot pools experience, it would be this one.
+The best known Rotorua hot pools would have to be Polynesian Spa, who have kids pools, private pools and lakefront adults-only pools to choose from.

 Waikite Valley is another one of my top picks, they’re a bit out of the city so less busy and they are surrounded by lush native bush.
 They’ve got a campground onsite too so you can park up here for the night if you’re exploring the North Island by campervan.